How to Jack Up a Car to Change Oil?

 1) Park your car on level ground and set the emergency brake.
 You’ll also want to put blocks behind the back tires just in case the jack slips.
 2) Find the jack points on your car – these are usually located near the wheels (look in your owner’s manual if you’re unsure).

 Place the jack under one of these points and slowly lift until the tire is off the ground.
-Make sure that the tire is high enough that you can easily get underneath it.
+Ensure the tire is high enough to easily get underneath it.
 3) Once you have access to the underside of your car, locate the oil drain plug (again, consult your owner’s manual).

 Car Ramp for Oil Change

-If you own a car, then sooner or later you’re going to have to change the oil.
+If you own a car, you’ll eventually need to change the oil.
 It’s just something that comes with owning a vehicle.
 While you could take it to a professional and have them do it for you, that can get expensive.

 Not to mention, it’s not really that difficult to do yourself if you have the right tools.
 One of those tools is a car ramp.
-A car ramp is basically a platform that you drive your car up onto so that the undercarriage is easily accessible.
+A car ramp is essentially a platform that allows you to drive your car up onto, making the undercarriage easily accessible.

 This makes changing your oil a much simpler task since you don’t have to jack up your car first.
 And trust us, dealing with a jack can be more trouble than it’s worth (especially if you’ve never used one before).
 There are all sorts of different types and styles of car ramps out there.